 What is the prognosis of EVD?

 EVD is a serious and often fatal disease.
 The mortality rate has varied in different outbreaks.
 The mortality rate in the current outbreak is about 55%.

 What is the Risk of EVD in the U.S., and how is it contained?

-There are no known cases of individuals contracting EVD here in the U.S. However, should a case present, Wentworth-Douglass Hospital, like any U.S. hospital, is able to house and treat an Ebola virus patient safely.
+While there have been two cases of healthcare-related transmission, there are no known cases of community transmission of EVD here in the U.S. However, should a case present, Wentworth-Douglass Hospital, like any U.S. hospital, is able to house and treat an Ebola virus patient safely.
 Physicians and staff are trained to follow the Centers for Disease Control recommended isolation and infection control procedures and precautions to manage the patient, and stop the spread of the disease.
 We do not expect EVD to cause an epidemic in the US or threaten the general population.

 For additional information, we suggest you visit the CDC website.